Andre-lab/ZEAL_v1/docs/mkdocs/docs/index.md

 2. Extract the ZIP file to a destination where ZEAL should be run from within MATLAB.

-3. In Matlab, navigate to the folder in step (2).
+3. In MATLAB, navigate to the folder in step (2).

 4. Double-click the `ZEAL_1.mlappinstall` executable and ZEAL will be installed as an app within MATLAB.